Step one - Make sure you have considered all your options

 If you have a complex medical problem, you might qualify for free NHS continuing healthcare funding.
-Like local authority funding, it is important to find out if you are eligible and to get an assessment.
+As with local authority funding, it is important to find out if you are eligible and to get an assessment.

-It is important that the home you choose is right for you.
-Healthwatch Lancashire, which has developed a checklist to help you choose the right home, advises doing your research before you visit a home.
+Healthwatch Lancashire has developed a checklist to help you choose the right home, with advice on doing your research before you visit a home.

-NHS Choices has a handy search tool which lets you find out about care homes near you, view what others have said about them, and access the latest CQC inspection reports.
+The NHS website has a handy search tool that lets you find care homes near you, view what others have said about them, and access the latest CQC inspection reports.

 Step five - Making your choice

-Most independent advice recommends making a checklist of things to look out for and questions to ask staff.
+It is also good to make a checklist of things to look out for and questions to ask staff.
+For example: